-As all available in vitro and in vivo mutagenicity tests either performed with EDTMP-Na or EDTMP-H yielded negative results, no concern is raised for EDTMP-Na to induce gene mutations or chromosome aberrations.
-Thus, classification for germ cell mutagenicity based on the available data is not warranted for EDTMP-Na.
+As all available in vitro and in vivo mutagenicity tests either performed with EDTMP-H or EDTMP-Na yielded negative results, no concern is raised for EDTMP-H to induce gene mutations or chromosome aberrations.
+Thus, classification for germ cell mutagenicity is not warranted for EDTMP-H.

-However, whereas the available data are considered sufficient to conclude that EDTMP-Na does not induce gene mutations in bacteria and mammalian cell systems, valid data is missing to allow a firm assessment whether EDTMP-H has the potential for induction of chromosome aberrations at the time being.
-This is important as the observed reduced latency, high malignancy and metastasis of found osteosarcomas could hint to a genotoxic mode of action.
-Moreover, in a review by Broadhead et al. (2011) it is outlined that a number of chromosomal and genetic abnormalities have been linked to osteosarcoma.
+However, whereas the available data are considered sufficient to conclude that EDTMP-H does not induce gene mutations in bacteria and mammalian cell systems, valid data is missing to allow a firm assessment whether EDTMP-H has the potential for induction of chromosome aberrations at the time being.
+This is important, as the observed reduced latency, high malignancy and metastasis of found osteosarcomas could hint to a genotoxic mode of action.
+Moreover, in a review by Broadhead et al. (2011), it is outlined that a number of chromosomal and genetic abnormalities have been linked to osteosarcoma.